plexis-js/plexis/README.md

 Last but not least you shall update the main `plexis` package with exports all the submodules.
 Since the main `plexis` module uses snapshots for testing, you need to run `yarn test -u` in order to update the snapshot testing.

+:bulb: Tip: If your pull request resolves an open issue, don't forget to use [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) in the description of your commit message, for example **closes #1**, in order to automatically close the equivalent issue upon merge.

 ### Pull requests

 In a nutshell, to submit a pull request, follow these steps: